jitsi/jitsi-meet/README.md

 Jitsi Meet provides a very flexible way of embedding it in external applications by using the [Jitsi Meet API](doc/api.md).

 ## Mobile app
-Jitsi Meet is also available as a React Native application for Android and iOS.
+Jitsi Meet is also available as a React Native app for Android and iOS.
 Instructions on how to build it can be found [here](doc/mobile.md).

 ## Acknowledgements